home-assistant/home-assistant.io/source/_integrations/random.markdown

 {% endconfiguration %}

 ## Sensor
-The random sensor is creating random sensor values (integers) out of a given range.
+The random sensor creates random sensor values (integers) out of a given range.
 Returned values form a [discrete uniform distribution](https://en.wikipedia.org/wiki/Discrete_uniform_distribution), meaning that each integer value in the range configured is equally likely to be drawn.

 ### YAML configuration
 To create the random sensor, add the following lines to your `configuration.yaml` file: